 A successful comparison of satellite data sets requires spatial, temporal and spectral agreement between them.
 We obtain spatial agreement by interpolation of the more finely resolved ETAL product onto the grid of the coarser MDAL, as mentioned in Section 3.2.
 To satisfy spectral agreement, we perform the comparison of MDAL and ETAL only for broadband products (AL-BB-BH and AL-BB-DH) which allows us to ignore the slight differences in central wavelength and width for individual channels (see Table 1).
-For temporal agreement of we need to consider that MDAL is a daily product while ETAL is a 20-day composite product, disseminated in ~10 day intervals.
-We follow the approach of Lellouch et al. (2020) and match MDAL and ETAL datasets at the last day of the ETAL composite (the 5th, 15th and 25th of each month).
+For temporal agreement of we need to consider that MDAL is a daily product while ETAL is a 20-day composite product, disseminated in \sim 10 day intervals.
+The values for each composite are based on a Kalman filter which assigns weights to included observations based on their age (see Carrer et al., 2018; Geiger et al., 2008, for algorithm details), i.e. weights are highest on the most recent day and decrease exponentially for older observations.
+Hence, we follow the approach of Lellouch et al. (2020) and match MDAL and ETAL datasets at the last day of the ETAL composite (the 5th, 15th and 25th of each month).
 An example of the matched datasets for one date can be seen in Figure 3.

 For our analysis we match pixels of the respective MDAL versions with those of ETAL for each time slot and calculate various validation measures: bivariate histograms, MBE, MAE and temporal correlation coefficients.
 For additional detail we conduct in-depth analysis of temporal and spatial subsets, defined by specific season, region and land cover type.
-The land cover types are based on the IGBP classification (see Section 3.5); the sub-regions are: Eurasia, North Africa, Sub-Saharan Africa and South America (see Figure 1).
+The land cover types are based on the IGBP classification (see Section 3.4); the sub-regions are: Eurasia, North Africa, Sub-Saharan Africa and South America (see Figure 1).

-4.2 Validation against Local comparison with in-situ and MODIS data
+4.2 Validation against in-situ data

 In-situ observations are generally considered a good validation reference for satellite based albedo.
 The key advantage of insitu measurements is the instrument's location close to the ground, much less affected by atmospheric effects than a satellite measurement.
-However, because the covered area of in-situ and satellite observations are usually not identical, in particular with respect to scale, the CEOS (Committee on Earth Observation Satellites) land product validation group recommends that "only sites that are spatially representative of the satellite field of view should be used for validation purposes" (Wang et al., 2019).
+Because the covered area of in-situ and satellite observations are usually not identical, in particular with respect to scale, the CEOS (Committee on Earth Observation Satellites) land product validation group recommends that "only sites that are spatially representative of the satellite field of view should be used for validation purposes" (Wang et al., 2019).
 While SEVIRI pixels have an extent of at least 3 km (at sub-nadir point, and increasing towards the edge of the disk; the size for each pixel covering an in-situ station is given in Table 2), the footprints of the in-situ stations used for reference in this study are generally just around 50 m (see values in Table 2; Figure 5 for visual reference), which is why the interpretation of the difference between satellite and in-situ data needs to be done with care.
 To give proper context when presenting the results (Section 3.3), we will give a brief qualitative assessment by comparing the land cover at the station with the dominant land cover types within the MDAL pixel which we use to compare to the in-situ data.
 It should be noted, however, that a qualitative land cover comparison can only be a rough indication of the quality of the comparison of albedos as it does not capture the effect of the difference in scale very well, nor possible effects due to varying albedo within a single land cover type.